Allur, Nellore district: British India

 Mr. John E. Clough and Dr. Lyman D. Jewett, American Christian missionaries from Boston, visited Allur in 1865.
 A dwelling house and few acres of land were purchased for ₹ 1100 ($500) and old travelers bungalow was bought for ₹ 350.
+The land for missionary, about ten acres, was brought by Dr. Jewitt in 1870.
 Allur was chosen as the fourth mission after Nellore, Ramayapatnam and Ongole in the district.
 An American Baptist church with 44 members was established in 1873 by Mr. Edwin Bullard.
 He abandoned Allur mission in 1874 and made it as the outstation for Nellore mission.

 Mr. W. S. Davis, missionary from New Jersey, worked there for four decades from 1873 till his return to United States.
 Resident missionaries were specially appointed to work at church since 1893.
+Mr. Davis secured the sanction of 275 acres of land from Nellore District Collector Mr. Scott, which was subsequently distributed to the Christian community in three-acre parcels.

 A mosque was built in 1910.
 Communal troubles arose around 1924 over the right of Hindu processions to play music before the mosque until Hindus got a decree for permission in 1928.

 Freedom movement

-Allur along with nearby Gogulapalle village became a venue of Salt Satyagraha in Nellore District and several people were arrested.
+Allur, along with nearby Gogulapalle village, became a venue of Salt Satyagraha in Nellore District on April 15, 1930.
+Several leaders, including Chinthalapalli Lakshmi Narasimham and Kavali Mahalakshamma, were arrested.
 Mahatma Gandhi visited Allur on 30 December 1933 as part of his coastal Andhra trip after Salt Satyagraha revolution and attended one Panchayat meeting and one public meeting.